Eh1Ka6/WalletAdapter/README.md

 ### Prerequisites
 To run the example you must have yarn installed on your computer Your wallet must be connected to testnet
-You need to have a second wallet configured and past it's adress in main.js sendtransaction You must press twice the mint button to have enough funds to make the transfer
+You need to have a second wallet configured and pass it's adress in main.js sendtransaction You must press twice the mint button to have enough funds to make the transfer
 ### Install and run the example
 Enter the directory Solana on your terminal